 The people of 1066

-A powerful earl from a prominent family, Harold was no stranger to the political intrigues of 11th century Europe and became a vocal opponent of the Normans during the reign of Edward the Confessor.
+A powerful earl from a prominent family, Harold was no stranger to the political intrigues of 11th century Europe, becoming a vocal opponent of the Normans during the reign of Edward the Confessor.
 Harold was a capable military man and in his short reign, faced his adversaries head-on.
-Follow @King_Harold66 and see 1066 through the eyes of the last Saxon king.

 Edith of Wessex

-Wife of Edward the Confessor and sister to King Harold, Edith was destined to experience loss and personal turmoil in 1066.
-A member of the influential Godwine family and well-educated, few women had as much power in 11th century England as Edith; follow @Edith_1066 to see 1066 through her eyes.
+Wife of Edward the Confessor and sister to King Harold, Edith was destined to experience loss and personal turmoil in 1066, experiencing first the death of her husband, then her brothers.
+A member of the influential Godwine family and well-educated, few women had as much power in 11th century England as Edith.

 Matilda of Flanders

 England had no standing army in the 11th century but the King could call upon experienced men during times of war.
-These men fought in the Fyrd, which following established English practise fought on foot and relied on a strong shield wall for defence.
-You can follow our battle-hardened Frydsman at @Fyrdsman_1066.
+These men fought in the Fyrd, which following established English practise, fought on foot and relied on a strong shield wall for defence.

 The Normans were an adventurous breed and travelled regularly across Europe in search of wealth and power.
-Our knight during 1066 sees England as a land of opportunity and a place where he can make a small fortune; perhaps if he demonstrates particular aptitude during the campaign, he will be rewarded with his own land by William.
-Follow @Knight_1066 to see how his adventure unfolds.
+For a knight during 1066, England was a land of opportunity and a place to make a small fortune; perhaps if he demonstrates particular aptitude during the campaign, he will be rewarded with his own land by William.

 How did the events of 1066 affect the ‘common’ people of England?
 Would they even care who was on the throne, as long as they were left to their own business in peace?
-Our God-fearing Saxon farmer has a hard life; protecting his family and securing a plentiful harvest are his greatest concerns.
-As soldiers from both sides gather en masse throughout the year, how will life change for @Farmer_1066?
+God-fearing Saxon farmers had a hard life; protecting their family and securing a plentiful harvest were their greatest concerns.

-Our Monastic chronicler (@Chronicler_1066) is accompanying William during his invasion as the Papacy had condemned Harold as a sinner.
+This Monastic chronicler is accompanying William during his invasion, as the Papacy had condemned Harold as a sinner.
 He sees the events of 1066 as being of divine purpose and champions William’s quest most ardently.
-Our Chronicler has an agenda but he is a man of God – how will he justify what is sure to be a hard and bloody year for both sides?
+The Chronicler has an agenda but he is a man of God – how will he justify what is sure to be a hard and bloody year for both sides?